UMWEDU/umw-admissions-sync/_pages/enrollment-deposit.md

 To pay online, enter your Student ID below and confirm that your name appears on all subsequent pages.
 By submitting your deposit electronically, you are enrolling and your deposit is non-refundable after May 1 (for freshman fall enrollment). <em>Internet Explorer is recommended to pay your deposit online. </em>
 <h2>Admissions Deposit Online Payment</h2>
+The online deposit site will be down from 6-12 p.m. on Friday, April 7, 2016.

 [wpv-view name="Admissions Deposit iFrame"]
 <h3>Benefits to paying early include:</h3>
 <ul>